Alumni Recognition & CAEP Performance Data

 In the Commonwealth of Virginia, there are no clear mechanisms for collecting and sharing data across the state education agency, EPPs, and P-12 school divisions.
 EPPs in Virginia, as in many other states, face difficulty capturing meaningful large-scale data for the accreditation requirements of the Council for the Accreditation of Educator Preparation (CAEP) and program improvement.

-The School of Education and Social Sciences is in the process of collecting qualitative data about its program completers’ impact on P-12 learning and development through multiple measures.
+The School of Education and Social Sciences is collecting qualitative data about its program completers’ impact on P-12 learning and development through multiple measures.
 These measures include observations, interviews, and artifacts collected on program completers in their first, second, and third years of teaching.
-This data will be incorporated into a case study to address Bluefield University’s program completers’ impact on P-12 learning and development.
-The School of Education and Social Sciences hopes to have the case study analysis available to the public in July of 2022.
+This data is incorporated into a case study to address Bluefield University’s program completers’ impact on P-12 learning and development.

 Effectiveness in Applying Professional Knowledge, Skills, & Dispositions